 In 2016, the Cardinal Institute was one of the leading advocates in helping West Virginia become the country’s 26th right-to-work state.
 “Given the rich history of unionism in West Virginia, many people did not think it could be done,” Ballengee said.
 “This victory will give workers more freedom in the workplace.
 Economic considerations aside, right-to-work is a huge moral issue for West Virginia workers, and I am proud that we helped facilitate that positive change through our educational work.”

 The Cardinal Institute is one of Atlas Network’s more than 450 independent partners in over 90 countries having an impact on many of these same issues.
 “We’ve been really impressed with the Cardinal Institute,” reported Matt Warner, Atlas Network’s vice president of programs and institute relations.
 “Garrett’s vision for West Virginia is bold in a state that some have written off, but he’s already proven reform can happen.
-Because of the rigorous training courses Garrett has participated in through Atlas Leadership Academy, we’ve been able to take a hard look at his strategy and approach, and we’re confident the Cardinal Institute will continue to make a difference in West Virginia, particularly in improving economic and educational opportunities for all West Virginians.
+Because of the rigorous training courses Garrett has participated in through Atlas Network Academy, we’ve been able to take a hard look at his strategy and approach, and we’re confident the Cardinal Institute will continue to make a difference in West Virginia, particularly in improving economic and educational opportunities for all West Virginians.
 Garrett believes in miracles, and he’s made us believers, too.”